All Things Stewart Mineral Springs

 I like to think I did Mary proud in helping the springs make quantum leap into the twenty-first century.
 I know I felt blessed having served the place.

 I once talked to yet another aunt, Mary, whom I didn't even know existed until Aunt Ceci in office one day handed me the phone receiver.

 A big group staying in A-frame had an electrical circuit trip and no one could find the breaker box to reset it despite exhaustive search.
-So Ceci called up Aunt Mary.
+So Ceci had called up Aunt Mary.
 It turned out she used to work there too.
-For all I knew, she hadn't set foot on the grounds in years, yet proceeded to calmly tell me, "Check under the kitchen sink counter cabinet to the left.
-The one you want in box is double switch on the left row, three up from bottom."
+For all I knew, she hadn't set foot on the grounds in years, yet she proceeded to tell me with quiet authority, "Check under the kitchen sink counter cabinet to the left.
+The one you want in box is the double switch on the left row, three up from the bottom."

 Their dedication to place -- as if grokking spirit of founder and wanting to provide same down-home, low-key, retreat experience whereby one could purify, heal and rejuvenate in arms of nature while tuning into realm's mystical properties -- was something akin to a miracle.
 I'd realize later that whatever I managed to contribute to place was possible only for being able to stand on shoulders of their endless hard work, determination, and tireless devotion for over a decade.

-Example of family's dedication: They ran a van shuttle service to and from Redding Airport for guests who flew in.
-Some regulars from Chicago and New York vacationed there every year, as place was treasured then as a fabulous if little-known, low-key destination resort.
+Example of how far family's dedication went: They ran a van shuttle service to and from Redding Airport, some 70 miles south, for guests who flew in.
+Some regulars from Chicago and New York vacationed there every year, as place was treasured then as a fabulous little-known and low-key destination resort.

 A book could be written on their years running Springs.

-Incidentally, it her aunt Mary that Mary was named after.
+Incidentally, it her aunt Mary that Mary was named for.

 Related story on changing cover-up policy to clothing-optional in year 2000 under Mary's management